Amtrak Floridain

 40 & 41 Amtrak Floridian Schedule

-The Floridian operates daily and serves major cities along its route.
-It’s wise to double-check the schedule with Amtrak closer to your departure date.
+The Floridian operates daily, serving major cities along its route.
+Be sure to confirm the schedule with Amtrak near your travel date, as times are subject to change.

 The times listed below are departure times unless otherwise noted.
-Trains can arrive before the times listed below; the information below comes from Amtrak.com.
+Trains may arrive before the listed times.
+All information is sourced from Amtrak.com.

 40 Westbound